MNMaqsood/msds19009_COVID19_DLSpring2020/README.md

 #### Weights
 Weights of this model are at [this link](https://drive.google.com/open?id=1-1Xfgw9EVeRjkRRA6In07UbE7DfW1rel)

-# Part B: Classification of X-ray image into Normal,Covid and Pneumonia Classes
+# Part B: Classification into Normal,Covid and Pneumonia Classes
 In this experiment, we'll classify an X-ray image into normal, pneumonia or covid.
 Covid being a special case of pneumonia so any image belonging to this class will carry the label of both covid and pneumonia.
 In this way, this is a multilabel multicalss classification problem.
 We'll leverage the pre-trained VGG-16 and ResNet-18 network trained on ImageNet dataset.
 The dataset used for training has a high class imbalance, so we'll also alpha balanced [Focal Loss](https://arxiv.org/pdf/1708.02002.pdf) besides Binary Cross Entropy Loss.
 The code for this part is available in `covid19_classification_focal_loss.ipynb`
 ## Dataset
 Dataset consists of labeled train and validation set while unlabeled test set.